felixlopz/hubrise-test-task/content/apps/upxp/en/overview.md

 ## Why Connect?

-By connecting UPXP to HubRise, your loyalty management solution can communicate with your other everyday applications.
+By connecting UPXP to HubRise, your loyalty solution can communicate with your other everyday applications.
 Receive orders from your EPOS and your online ordering in UPXP.

 Thanks to HubRise, you can synchronise your menu, your customer information and your orders with your EPOS, your online ordering solution, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), delivery management solutions or delivery services, eMarketing (SMS/emailing) solutions, business intelligence, inventory management and customer loyalty systems, and more.
 The number of compatible applications increases every month.
 To see which apps you can connect, see our [Apps page](/apps).